IndyCar touts positive gains as season heads to climax

 Then came Day 2.

-Herta again paced the field in Friday’s first practice session, but that bravery so heralded a day earlier caught up with him.
+Herta again paced the field in Friday’s first practice session, but the bravery that was so heralded a day earlier caught up with him.
 Herta went off the track three times, including a session-ending spin.

 “I was definitely pushing to the limit of what I had yesterday, and that’s what I was doing all three times, and the third time kind of ended the session for me and everyone else,” Herta said.